 Federal Tax Credit for Solar Panels

 If you’re considering going solar, the Federal Investment Tax Credit (ITC) is one of the most important incentives to understand.
 Thanks to the ITC extension, you can recover 30 percent of the cost of your solar system through your taxes until 2032.
 If you don’t pay enough to recover it all in one year, it carries over into the next year – there’s no cap on the amount that you can claim.

 Going solar doesn’t mean that you’re not connected to the grid.
 When you install a solar panel system on your roof in Washington, net metering allows you to send your extra solar electricity back to the grid and receive credits on your electric bill.
 This way, if your solar panels aren’t producing enough electricity – like if it’s cloudy or at nighttime – you can use your credits instead of having to pay for electricity from your utility.
 Net metering is calculated on an annual basis, this is why it is important to design a system that closely matches your consumption.

 No Sales Tax on Solar in Washington

 Washington state currently has no sales tax on residential solar systems.
-Commercial systems under 100kW have 50% sales tax.
+Commercial systems under 100kW have no sales tax.